List of awards and nominations received by Fringe: Saturn Awards

-The Saturn Awards are presented by the Academy of Science Fiction, Fantasy & Horror Films and honor science fiction and fantasy films and television shows.
+The Saturn Awards are presented by the Academy of Science Fiction, Fantasy and Horror Films and honor science fiction and fantasy films and television shows.
 For work on the first season, Fringe was nominated for two Saturn Awards, one for Best Network Television Series and another for Anna Torv's performance as Agent Olivia Dunham.
 The following year, Fringe was again nominated in the same categories, as well as Leonard Nimoy for his guest work as Dr. William Bell.
 However, this time Fringe received accolades for Best Actress and Best Guest Star on Television.

 Writers Guild of America Awards

 The Writers Guild of America Awards are presented annually by the Writers Guild of America.
 Fringe has been nominated for two awards.